-Everyone is glad it is Dad and not them who has made some New Year’s resolutions.
+Everyone is glad it is Dad and not them who has made New Year’s resolutions.
 Losing weight and exercising don’t sound like fun.

 “Well, how are you going to start?” asks Mum.